UnderminersTeam/UndertaleModTool/README.md

 Included are some test scripts.
 They are, but not limited to:

 * Universal:
+  * Search: Simple search for text in decompiled code entries
+  * Scripts to batch import and export various types of asset files.
+* Undertale only:
   * EnableDebug: does just that, makes the global variable 'debug' be enabled at game start.
 If you don't know about Undertale's debug mode, check out [this write up of Undertale's Debug Mode](https://tcrf.net/Undertale/Debug_Mode)
   * DebugToggler: similar to the above, but instead toggles the debug mode on and off with F1
-  * GoToRoom: Replaces the debug mode functionality of the F3 button with a dialog that lets you jump to any room by ID
-  * ShowRoomName: Displays the current room name and ID on screen in debug mode
-  * Search: Simple search for text in decompiled code entries
-  * Scripts to batch import and export various types of asset files.
-* Undertale only:
   * BorderEnabler: lets you import the PlayStation exclusive borders into the PC version and patches all version checks so that they display properly
   * testing: nothing important, just displays random text on the main menu - the first script I ever made
   * TTFFonts: Makes the game load fonts in TTF format from current directory instead of using the spritesheet fonts.
 You will need to track down all the font files yourself, I can't host them here for licensing reasons :(